filipefilardi/excel-to-json/README.md

 ## How it works

-The following gif show ou the dropzone which converts excel spreadsheet to json and stores in MongoDB.
+The following gif show the dropzone which converts excel spreadsheet to json and stores in MongoDB.
 It will make one json for each sheet in the same file.

 ![exceltojsongif](https://user-images.githubusercontent.com/7308241/42792419-8b0231dc-894b-11e8-8adf-36f5c426e4df.gif)